 Profit is the money left after a for-profit organization subtracts its total expenses from its total revenues and is the reward for the risk it undertakes in marketing its offerings.

-long-term course of action designed to deliver a unique customer experience while achieving its goals.
+Strategy is an organization's long-term course of action designed to deliver a unique customer experience while achieving its goals.

 Core values are the fundamental, passionate, and enduring principles of an organization that guide its conduct over time.